 “I am very proud of our employees who work hard each day, along with our volunteers and partners, to help provide outstanding visitor experiences and to protect the resources that people come here to enjoy,” said Superintendent Cassius Cash.
 “With growing visitation, this has become more challenging.
 In 2020, we’ll be inviting people to help us thoughtfully look at how we can improve access and continue caring for this very special place.”

 Monthly visitation records were set during January, March, April, May, June, and December.
 In both April and May, approximately one million people visited.
 Before 2015, park visitation had not exceeded one million visitors per month until the summer and fall months.
+Find here more about experienced domestic workers.
 Another traditional shoulder season month, September, has now exceeded one million visitors since 2015.
 Visitors are more consistently reporting traffic congestion, busy restrooms, and over-full parking areas throughout the year.
 These are some issues the park will be exploring over the next year in an effort to provide better access, experiences, and stewardship of the park.

 For more information about visitation, please go to the National Park Service Visitor Use Statistics web page at https://irma.nps.gov/Stats/.